The Snugg Privacy Notice

 Data related to your property

-We use open data sources to automatically collect information on your property where it is available.
+We use open and proprietary data sources to automatically collect information on your property where it is available.
 If it is not available we capture this information from you directly.

 Details about the services we provide to you